 In 2005, the Indiana State Office of GAL/CASA became the first state in the nation to be awarded certification by the National Court Appointed Special Advocate (CASA) Association.
 The Indiana State Office and Indiana Supreme Court continue to show their strong commitment to provide effective advocacy for abused and neglected children.

 For more information about GAL/CASA programs or to volunteer, contact the Indiana State Office of GAL/CASA at 1-800-542-0813.

-History of CASA
+History of National CASA

 Once Judge Soukup recognized the problem, he looked to community volunteers for a solution.
 He personally recruited and trained volunteers to serve as guardians ad litem for children who entered the child welfare system.

 Indiana law requires the appointment of either a guardian ad litem or a trained court appointed special advocate in abuse and neglect cases.
 Moreover, if a child becomes the subject of a petition to terminate the parent/child relationship and the parent objects, the court shall appoint a guardian ad litem or CASA for the child.
 In addition to the abuse and neglect cases, Indiana law allows for and Indiana courts are now frequently appointing CASA volunteers in custody and paternity cases.
-Although of the number of volunteers who provide an invaluable service to Indiana trial courts is remarkable, the need for more volunteers is ongoing.For more information regarding the opportunity to serve as a volunteer CASA or Guardian ad Litem, contact the Office of GAL/CASA, Division of State Court Administration.
+Although of the number of volunteers who provide an invaluable service to Indiana trial courts is remarkable, the need for more volunteers is ongoing.